 What if your employer offers a company match?
 Since the company match essentially immediately doubles the amount of money that you contribute (this is the likely scenario anyway), it would probably make the most sense to put in an amount that earns the full match.
 Beyond this, further contributions should be made to your own investment account with the lower fees.

 Do Your Own Analysis

-If you want to find out what you are spending on 401(k) fees, there is no better tool than the 401(k) fee analyzer from Personal Capital.
+If you want to find out what you are spending on 401(k) fees, there is no better tool than the 401(k) fee analyzer from Empower.
 Narrow Bridge Finance editor Eric saved hundreds of dollars per year after looking at his own fees.
 Give it a try today to find out how much you can save!

 Is your company fund charging high fees?
 Be sure to check before it's too late!